What causes and maintains diet culture?

 How would they like their pie chart to look in regard to what they would like to hold important?

 Begin to notice the messages around you that are from diet culture.
+This includes conversations about weight, body shape and dieting.

 Recognise the unhelpfulness of diet culture.
 Know that skinny doesn’t always equal healthy.
-Remember why fats and sugars are ok, and even needed, in our diets
+Remember why fats and sugars are ok, and even needed, in our diets.

-When you see it say “no not today” to diet culture
+When you see it say "no not today" to diet culture.

 It’s ok to leave these conversations – or even call them out!
-Talk about something else
+Talk about something else.

-Do something else – engage in hobbies, voluntary work or learning something new
+Do something else – engage in hobbies, voluntary work or learning something new.

-Listen to podcasts and follow social media around intuitive eating and body kindness
+Listen to podcasts and follow social media around intuitive eating and body kindness.

-Empower others to break free of diet culture
+Empower others to break free of diet culture.

-Clean up your social media feeds
+Clean up your social media feeds.

 Encourage your young person to choose what they genuinely want.
 Encourage them to think about how hungry they are.
-Encourage them to remember some of mindful eating and intuitive eating ideas.
+Encourage them to remember some of the mindful eating and intuitive eating ideas.

-Steer them away from ordering based on any food rules they have or diet culture influences
+Steer them away from ordering based on any food rules they have or diet culture influences.

 Ordering off a menu

-The pad thai because
+The pad Thai because

 they like the cuisine and

-peanut taste
+peanut taste.

 Ask your young person: What did you order and why?